MicrosoftDocs/microsoft-style-guide/styleguide/acronyms.md

 it out.

 **Examples**
-Conversations as a platform (CaaP) has the potential to make booking a flight as easy as sending a text message.
+Conversation as a platform (CaaP) has the potential to make booking a flight as easy as sending a text message.
 Developers are also looking to CaaP to make computing more accessible to users of all abilities.
 Learn how to connect a USB device to your Microsoft Surface.

 ## Don’t introduce acronyms that are used just once